devildahu/gssa-rs/Readme.md

 ### Rust version

-This is an old project on lifesupports.
-I've been developping this with an antedeluvian version of rust:
+I've updated the project to use a more recent version of rust (previous version was 1.46 for reference).

-- rustc 1.46.0-nightly (2020-06-09)
+- rustc 1.66.0-nightly (nightly-2022-09-20-x86_64-unknown-linux-gnu)
-- cargo-xbuild 0.5.35
 - arm-none-eabi-{ld,objdump} (GNU ld) 2.32

 ### Steps

 1. Devkit-pro.
 See their [getting started page](https://devkitpro.org/wiki/Getting_Started).
 2. `cargo-xbuild`

 ```sh